DanyilT/projects-in-university/Year1/Sem2/Fundamentals of Programming 2/README.md

 # Fundamentals of Programming 2

 > This module builds on the concepts introduced in Fundamentals of Programming 1.
 The module covers more advanced programming topics, including arrays, classes, objects, and file handling.
-The primary goal is to develop problem-solving skills and enhance logical thinking through practical exercises and final project.
-Also have to be the final project for the module: write a code for a Coffee Shop that allows the user to view and order drinks.
+The primary goal is to develop problem-solving skills and enhance logical thinking through practical exercises and a final project.
+The final project for the module involves writing code for a Coffee Shop application that allows the user to view and order drinks.

 ## Table of Contents